 Raise Your Hand Texas invests in leadership development, coaching, and school turnaround programs that help our state’s public school leaders become stronger educators.
 Well-trained leaders have the potential to bring lasting social and economic impact not only to their particular campuses and communities, but to the entire state of Texas and beyond.

-Since 2008, Raise Your Hand Texas has sponsored school leaders to participate in a variety of professional development programs offered through The Principals’ Center at the Harvard Graduate School of Education.
-These summer institutes inspire, challenge, and empower both new and seasoned education leaders at the helm of different types of schools.
+Since 2008, Raise Your Hand Texas has sponsored over 1,200 school leaders to participate in a variety of professional development programs offered through The Principals’ Center at the Harvard Graduate School of Education.
+These summer institutes inspire, challenge, and empower both new and seasoned education leaders at the helm of Texas public schools.

 The Raise Your Hand Texas Foundation has provided $15 million in grants to education organizations that are reinventing public education by developing strong principals, aspiring school leaders, and master teachers.

 We are so excited for the new school year and the next year of mentoring!

 This year’s mentorship program will launch on August 28th!
 On this day:

 – New Scholars will be able to make a profile

 – All Scholars can browse available mentors

 If you are staying with you mentor from last year, you should have already been reconnected under the 2020-21 connection plan.